-Classic FM at Game Music Connect 2014
+Classic FM hung out with composers and developers at Game Music Connect 2014

 Returning to London for a second year, Game Music Connect brought together the world's finest video game music composers, game industry big-hitters and a legion of dedicated aficionados - and Classic FM was there to talk to all of them.

 With a packed audience of aspiring composers, audio designers and enthusiasts in attendance, The Purcell Room on London's South Bank played host to established composers like organiser James Hannigan, Olivier Deriviere, Jessica Curry, Jason Graves, Richard Jacques, Garry Schyman and more.

 Look out, @GameArtConnect, I'm awake and so excited to see everyone again this year!!!! #notevenhadcoffeeyet— Jason Graves (@jgmusic) September 24, 2014